raunak96/e-commerce_apparel_website/README.md

 ## Redux-Saga

 **redux-saga** is a library that aims to make application **side effects** (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, easy to test, and better at handling failures.
-It is better than redux-thunk in handling async actions.It uses an ES6 feature called Generators to make those asynchronous flows easy to read, write and test and syntax is similar to async/await.
+It is better than redux-thunk in handling async actions.It uses an ES6 feature called Generators(generator fn) to make those asynchronous flows easy to read, write and test and syntax is similar to async/await.
 It can listen to an action being dispatched and also dispatch an action.

+*Main **Advantage** over redux-thunk and also of yield over async/await is that with yield an action/fn that has been run can be stopped in-flight i.e from progressing to code after yield as saga-middleware is responsible for calling the generator function's next(), however async fnc and redux-thunk once started can't be aborted.*

+To summarize, Redux-saga has listeners for events using take,takeEvery and takeLatest.
+When an action is dispatch to store that matches Action pattern in listeners, saga-middleware intercepts that action and then does something with it like fetching data from API etc(generally async things) and even dispatch other actions.
+Once this is done, it then allows redux flow to resume if no other actions being dispatched matches it listeners action-pattern.

 ## Previous Changes